brillout/wildcard-api/docs/readme.template.md

 Wildcard is used in production at many companies, every release is assailed against a heavy suit of automated tests, and issues are fixed promptly.
-It is financed with the [Lsos](https://github.com/reframejs/wildcard-api/issues/56) allowing me to dedicate more time to provide you with a better tool.

 &nbsp;